Reward Tampering Problems and Solutions in Reinforcement Learning: A Causal Influence Diagram Perspective: Reward Function Tampering

-Having discussed the requirement for a solution -- query access to the reward function -- let us next discuss the solution. \citet{Schmidhuber2007} may have been the first to encounter the reward function tampering problem, while designing so-called \emph{Gödel-machine} agents that are able to change any part of their own source code, including their own reward function.
-The solution he proposed was to let agents use their current reward function $\ThetaR_t$ to evaluate simulated future trajectories $S_{t+1}, \dots S_m$.
-Since the agent now optimizes rewards assigned by the current reward function, it has no interest in tampering with future versions $\ThetaR_k$, $k>t$ of the reward function. \footnote{ Of course, agent $t$ may still have an incentive to tamper with the current reward function $\ThetaR_t$, but this is not a problem since $\ThetaR_t$ occurs before $A_t$, which means that the agent is unable to influence it. } We will refer to this idea as \emph{current-RF optimization}, \footnote{Also called \emph{simulation optimization} \citep{Everitt2018phd}$\!$ and$\!$ \emph{observation-utility maximization} \citep{Dewey2011}. } where RF is short for reward function.
-Though Schmidhuber did not discuss this explicitly, current-RF optimization clearly relies on query access to the reward function. \footnote{In the perspective of \emph{decoupled RL} \citep{Everitt2017rc}, query access to the reward function decouples the reward information from the current state.}
+\citet{Schmidhuber2007} may have been the first to encounter the RF tampering problem, while designing so-called \emph{Gödel-machine} agents that are able to change any part of their own source code, including their own implemented reward function.
+The solution he proposed was to let agents use their current implemented RF $\ThetaR_k$ to evaluate simulated future trajectories $S_{k+1}, \dots S_m$.
+That is, the agent at time $k$ now optimizes rewards $R^k_t = R(S_t; \ThetaR_k)$, summing over time steps $t$.
+Since the agent optimizes rewards assigned by the current implemented RF, one would expect it to lack interest in tampering with future\footnote{Of course, agent $k$ might wish it could tamper with the current implemented RF $\ThetaR_k$, but this is not a problem since $\ThetaR_k$ occurs before $A^k_k$, so the agent is unable to influence it. } reward functions $\ThetaR_{k'}$, $k'>k$ (some details need to filled in before we can make this claim precise).
+We call \citeauthor{Schmidhuber2007}'s design principle \emph{current-RF optimization},\footnote{Previously called \emph{simulation optimization} \citep{Everitt2018phd}. } and agents implementing it \emph{current-RF agents}.

-Sometimes, the user may desire that the \emph{initial} reward function was optimized, rather than the current reward function.
-However, an initial-RF optimizer will inevitably rely on some type of \emph{memory} of the initial reward function.
-The analysis of an agent optimizing its \emph{current memory} of the initial reward function is therefore similar to the analysis of a current-RF optimizer.

-An important design choice remains in how current-RF agents should deal with their own \emph{time-inconsistency} (TI) \citep{Lattimore2014}.
-As an example, if the reward parameter in the rocks and diamonds environment changed from rewarding both rocks and diamonds to rewarding only diamonds after some time step $t$, then the agent may be collecting rocks to the goal area until time $t$, only to then revert its behavior and remove rocks to make space for diamonds.
-Such behavior is called \emph{time-inconsistent}.
-Different ways of dealing with time-inconsistency will be the focus of the next three subsections, and will influence our discussion and evaluation methods in \cref{sec:model} as well.
-An overview of the design options is shown in \cref{fig:alg-comparison}.
+Since current-RF agents optimize a different objective at each time step, they may change their preferred policy between time steps.
+For example, a current-RF agent in the rocks and diamonds environment may first move rocks to the goal area for a number of time steps, only to later revert its behavior and remove the rocks to make room for diamonds, if the implemented RF changed from rewarding rocks to rewarding diamonds.
+Such self-contradictory behavior is called \emph{time-inconsistent} \citep{Lattimore2014}.
+We next consider two different ways of dealing with time-inconsistency.